koponomarenko/arch_linux_setup_tools/README.md

 A set of scripts and configs to help with installation and configuration of Arch Linux

+---
+## Installation details

+- x86_64 CPU
+- Intel CPU and Intel IGP (integrated graphics).
+- UEFI boot mode
+- Only one system disk.
+- GPT for the system disk
+- No shared OS on this hardware - only one OS.
+- Only US English locale is used.
+- init system: systemd
+- boot loader: GRUB
+- One user account

+---
+## Set up tips

+Options are set using environment variables.

+`set_environment.sh` - sets a minimum needed environment for those tools to work.

+`prepare.sh` - generates high level scripts.

+To print all packages without installing them, set `export print_pkgs=yes`.

+---
 ## Some useful tips for a day to day work

+### Detect xwayland users (apps)

+Tags: `xeyes` `xwayland`

+Install `xorg-xeyes` and run it using `xeyes`.

+Start moving a mouse over a window.
+If eyes are moving - then the app is using xWayland.

 ### NetworkManager